tiberiusnero560/tiberiusnero560/README.md

 <h3> The Future </h3>
 <p> I am looking to network with likeminded people, contribute to open source projects and continue to grow my portfolio of work.
-    I believe it's time to start to search for freelance clients for smaller projects to add real industry experience while I continue my job search for something in the industry.
+    I believe it's time to start to search for freelance clients for smaller projects to add real industry experience while I continue my job search for something in the industry. <br> <br>
     This is because I understand that for me to be taken seriously with a tech company of my own, the first question I will be asked will be, "What       tech background do you     have?". <br> <br>
     This is me creating the answer to that question right now.
 </p>